Russell Wilson Player Prop Bets for NFL Week 17 | Seattle vs. Detroit 1/2/2022

 - Last week against the Bears, Wilson went 16-for-27 (59.3 percent) for 181 yards, while throwing two touchdowns.

-- Wilson tacked on 13 yards on two carries, averaging 6.5 yards per carry.
+- He also tacked on 13 yards on two carries, averaging 6.5 yards per attempt without a touchdown.

 Wilson's Seattle Teammates